-Sometimes, a more comfortable, flexible and secure fabric that allows an owner to make a vest is preferable.
-The price of fabric is another consideration, with the best options ranging from $60 to $100.
+Sometimes, a more comfortable, flexible, and secure fabric that allows an owner to make a vest is preferable.
+The price of the fabric is another consideration, with the best options ranging from $60 to $100.
 Think about the dimensions, the durability, and how easy the fabric is to work with before making a final decision.

 - Easily washable fabric

 - Properly ventilated material

 - Useful for getting and keeping the dog in shape

 - Non-slip straps that are easy to adjust

 - Adjustment for weight size used

 Something in Mind before Making a Vest Purchase